What are they?

 How do you prepare for the test?

 If the doctor suggests a TB skin test for your child, tell the doctor if your child has had the BCG vaccine.
 It interferes with skin test results.
-People who get the BCG vaccine are likely to have TB test results that show they have a TB infection even when they don't.
+If your child has a blood test, they do not need to do anything before having this test.

 How are these tests done?